ArtifexSoftware/MuPDF.NET/docs/document.rst

       * EPUB, CBZ, FB2: similar to XPS.
       * SVG: medium.
 Roughly comparable to `svglib <https://github.com/deeplook/svglib>`_.

-  .. method:: GetToc(bool simple = true)
+  .. method:: GetToc(bool simple: true)

     Creates a table of contents (TOC) out of the document's outline chain.

     :arg bool simple: Indicates whether a simple or a detailed TOC is required.
-If *False*, each item of the list also contains a dictionary with :ref:`linkDest` details for each outline entry.
+If *false*, each item of the list also contains a dictionary with :ref:`linkDest` details for each outline entry.

     :rtype: list